 When I first started backpacking it was a different world in many respects.
+Taking a gap year was not as widespread or as widely accepted.
 Mobile phones were only just starting to become popular and certainly were not the norm, the internet was still in its relative infancy (and if you wanted to use it you had to search out an ubiquitous internet cafe).
-Lonely Planet were still considered the ‘bible’ and everyone certainly didn’t have one of those damn selfie sticks!
+Lonely Planet were still considered the ‘bible’, the Beach wasn’t nostalgic and everyone certainly didn’t have one of those damn selfie sticks!
 A lot has changed.

 Don’t get me wrong, travelling throughout my twenties was awesome and I wouldn’t change it for the world.
 All the benefits of travel that are so rightly lauded by travel writers were mine for the taking, and I grabbed them wholeheartedly.

 World travel in my twenties helped show me who I am, it helped form my social and academic paradigms, it helped form an intrinsic part of my identity that I still carry to this day.
 It made me a stronger, more open minded and worldly person.
 It didn’t do much for my humility it seems but it is certainly true that I can look back on my twenties with no regrets, because for all the profound effects travel had on me it was a hell of a lot of fun too.
 The island hopping, the lounging in hammocks, the hostel parties, the adventures and once in a lifetime experiences.
 I had a blast.